CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 For example, if the team has just merged a pull-request that adds a feature to the user service and wants to increase the number of containers running in production to 3 (perhaps in anticipation of increased user traffic), we can:

-1. update the Terraform module configuration file for the user service to specify a minimum of 3 containers running
+1. Update the Terraform module configuration file for the user service to specify a minimum of 3 containers running
-2. build a Docker image from the latest version of the user service and upload it to Google Container Registry (GCR)
+2. Build a Docker image from the latest version of the user service and upload it to Google Container Registry (GCR)
-3. trigger Terraform to update the infrastructure, which will:
+3. Trigger Terraform to update the infrastructure, which will:
    - shut down all old containers running the user service
    - create 3 new containers running the latest Docker image of the user service